 The NSHRF is committed to excellence and will only fund applications that achieve an overall committee rating of 3.0 or higher.
 The following scales are used by reviewers to rate applications.
 Final funding decisions are made based on the review committees' final ratings, NSHRF Legislation and Regulations and funding availability.

-- NSHRF Policies, Legislation and Ethical Requirements (PDF Attachment)
+- NSHRF Policies, Legislation and Ethics Requirements (PDF Attachment)

 Gelmon, S.B, Jordan, C.M, & Selfer, S.D.
 (2013).
 Rethinking Peer Review: Expanding the Boundaries for Community-Engaged Scholarship.
 International Journal of Research on Service-Learning and Community Engagement, 1(1), 1-10.